eggbean/docker-weechat/README.md

 * Aspell spell-checker plugin enabled

 * Shell, Perl, Python and Ruby plugins enabled.
-All other scripting plugins can be enabled, apart from the one for JavaScript
+All other scripting plugins are also available, apart from the one for JavaScript

 * The less commonly used Guile, Lua, PHP and Tcl plugins are disabled by default, but they can easily be enabled by editing the Dockerfile and building your own image